DreymaR/BigBagKbdTrixPKL/README.md

 	- Currency dead key reworked.
 Several symbols added, most duplicates removed.
 	- Fixed: Help images didn't always show on rapid dead key activation.
 Added a help image refresh (if the image is active) whenever a DK is activated.
 	- Tip: Help images can be shown on other monitors using an extended workspace, by adjusting the margins to negative values.
 See the Settings file.
-* EPKL v1.2.0α: Layout/Settings UI.
-Work-In-Progress.
+* v1.2.0: Layout/Settings UI.
-	- Layout/Settings GUI panel.
-The Layout Picker and Key Mapper are finished for now.
-A General Settings tab is also planned.
+	- Layout/Settings GUI panel to help newcomers get into several of the powerful options EPKL offers.
 	- The Layout Picker UI can be used to select any existing layout variant combo in the Layouts folder.
 		- When a Main Layout, Layout Type and Keyboard Type are chosen, existing Variants and Mods for that combo are shown.
-		- Upon submitting, if a Layouts_Override file isn't found one can be created based on the _Example file.
+		- Upon submitting, if a Layouts_Override file isn't found one can be created based on the `_Example` file.
 		- A layout line is then written to the top of the `[pkl]` section of the Override file.
 This line will take precedence on the next Refresh.
-		- Old UI generated lines will get commented out and if there are many of them (>4) the oldest ones get deleted.
+		- Old UI generated lines of the same type are commented out and if there are many of them (>4) the oldest ones get deleted.
 	- The Key Mapper UI reads KeyLayoutMap (KLM) names from the Remap file.
 Keys not in the selection box may be edited manually into the text fields.
 		- Select row then code to remap, then the same for the VK code that you're mapping to.
 Then mapping type.
 Finally, edit any state mappings etc. manually.
-		- For modifiers, you can select a side or use the generic mod.
+		- For most modifiers, you can select Left/Right or use the generic mod.
 The modifier is used in Mod, Tap-or-Mod (ToM) and MoDK mappings.
-		- The mapping is written into the Layouts_Override file.
-If that key is also mapped in your (Base)Layout.ini, copy the line to layout.ini or it won't work.
+		- The mapping is written into the `Layouts_Override` file.
+If that key is also mapped in your (Base)Layout.ini, copy the line to `layout.ini` or it won't work.
-	- Remaps and RemapCycle sections are now allowed in the LayStack.
-See the `_Test\Cmk-eD-Nyfee_ANS_CurlAngle` layout for an example.
+	- The Settings UI lets you choose between several EPKL settings.
+It shows their current value and any same-line comments.
+Edit their value and submit.
+		- The UI-adjustable settings have to be in the `Settings_Default` file and specified in the "setInGUI" entry of the `EPKL_Tables.ini` file.
 	- Switching Slash and Backslash for Wide modded Extend brings the WheelLeft/Right keys together.
 Used it for Colemak-CAWS-ISO.
 Less intuitive for (C)AWide Ext2.

-	- Instead of just EPKL_Settings.ini, we can now use a Settings Override/Default stack like with the Layouts files.
+	- Added a `LayMain(\3LA)` setting and `@M` shortcut for the main layout in the Layouts files.
+It may specify a 3-Letter Abbreviation (3LA) for subfolder names.
+	- If not set directly, the 3-Letter Abbreviation is found from the Tables file.
+Failing that, the three first letters of LayMain are used.
+	- Added a 'hideImageState' setting to hide certain help image shift states.
+Some users may want only AltGr, Extend and dead key images to show.
+	- Remaps and RemapCycle sections are now allowed in the LayStack.
+See the `_Test\Cmk-eD-Nyfee_ANS_CurlAngle` layout for an example.

 TODO:
 -----
 I have many more **[EPKL][EPKLRM]** improvements on my wishlist, including:
-* A timer that checks whether the underlying Windows layout has changed (affects dead keys)
+* A "janitor" timer that checks whether the underlying Windows layout has changed (affects dead keys)
 * Generic dual-role keys and/or modifiers.
 For instance, home row keys might act as modifiers when held and letters when tapped.
 * Chainable dead keys, allowing for instance a Mother-of-DKs key for Compose-like "tap dance" sequences like {MoDK,t,n}->ñ.
-* GUI panels for settings and layout choices instead of editing .ini files.
 * An import module for MSKLC layout files and other formats.
+* State mapped layouts like eD don't actually send VK codes.
+Not sure if it matters.

 Credits/sources